kputnam/piggly/README.md

 stored procedures can be much easier when you know what you haven't tested.
 Code coverage allows you to see which parts of your code haven't been executed.

-Piggly is a tool (written in Ruby) to track code coverage of PostgreSQL PL/pgSQL stored procedures.
+Piggly is a tool (written in Ruby, but you can write your tests in any language) to track code coverage of PostgreSQL PL/pgSQL stored procedures.
 It reports on code coverage to help you identify untested parts of your code.
-You write tests in Ruby against your stored procedures and run them with piggly.

 ## How Does It Work?